What Are Prominent Ears?

 Risks & Potential Complications

-Otoplasty is generally safe, but as with all surgery, there are risks:
+Otoplasty is generally safe, but as with all surgery there are risks.
+These include:

 - Infection